Lloyd0007/edudca/README.md

 # edudca

-This repo has eveything i need to help me learn about Docker Certification
+This repo has everything i need to help me learn about Docker Certification